 - You will have to lead by example, suggest options, mediate conflicts, and negotiate support and mutual agreement.

 - You will have to be ready to facilitate a meeting that gets out of hand – perhaps by calling a time out or a break, speaking to the disruptor one-on-one, or parking a hot issue for further investigation.

 - You will need to be patient, slow down the discussion as needed to make the group comfortable, and try different ways of explaining complex concepts to help everyone achieve understanding.

-- You will have to practice having frank conversations, ask difficult questions in a non-threatening manner, and use empathy to understand the current state with all its imperfections.
+- You will have to practice having frank conversations, asking difficult questions in a non-threatening manner, and using empathy to understand the current state with all its imperfections.

 - You will need to be a thoughtful listener who sometimes has to read between the lines and guess what questions to ask next.

 - You will need to learn to stand your ground and not be intimidated by people senior to you when you believe someone needs to speak up, and it looks like you are the only one ready to do it.

 - And sometimes, you will have to lighten up and use a little humour to relieve a tense situation and avoid a brewing conflict.